 Open to all students, including music majors preparing for the proficiency examination.
 Guidelines for this course and subsequent levels of the course may require that the student register instead for MUAP applied lessons in piano.
 Additional information may be obtained from the instructor.
 Degree seeking students are required to enroll in piano study until proficiency requirements are met.

 Advanced Voice Class

 Concert and recital preparation.
-Lecture Hrs = 0, Lab Hrs = 2 course

 Note: Instructor's consent required to register for this